Assessing mortgage rates today

 We are all familiar with the concept of comparison websites where you can assess today’s mortgage rates from a number of providers.
 These sites however need to be treated with caution.

-As stated above, you can only run a true mortgage rate comparison that you know which lenders will consider your case.
+As stated above, you can only run a true mortgage rate comparison once you know which lenders will consider your case.
 It is not possible to assess that information on a mortgage rate comparison website.